What is a Miscarriage?

 Understanding the Causes

 It is very rare for a miscarriage to occur because of something you did or did not do, although many parents may feel this way.
-For most women, the cause of miscarriage is never identified, even after extensive testing, which can lead to feelings of frustration and helplessness.
-Know that we are here for you and if you need support please reach our to our team via our 24/7 Grief and Loss Support Line on 1300 308 307 or visit the support section on our website.
+For most people, the cause of miscarriage is never identified, even after extensive testing, which can lead to feelings of frustration and helplessness.
+Know that we are here for you.

 Common Medical Causes

-There are many possible reasons for early pregnancy loss, including:
+There are many possible reasons for early pregnancy loss.
+Below is an overview of the most recognised medical causes.

-Most occur by chance and are outside of anyone’s control.
+Most chromosomal issues occur by chance and are outside of anyone’s control.
+They are the most common cause of miscarriage in the first trimester.

-The embryo may not properly attach to the uterine wall.
+The embryo may not properly attach to the uterine wall, which can prevent the pregnancy from continuing.

-The placenta may not form or function correctly.
+The placenta may not form or function correctly, which can affect how the pregnancy is supported.

 Health Conditions and Physical Factors

-Conditions such as hypothyroidism or diabetes may increase risk if not well managed.
+Conditions such as hypothyroidism or diabetes may increase the risk of miscarriage if not well managed.
+With the right care and monitoring, many people with these conditions go on to have healthy pregnancies.

-The cervix opens too early, usually after 14 weeks, without pain.
+The cervix may open too early, usually after 14 weeks, often without pain.
+This is sometimes called cervical insufficiency.

-Some women are born with a differently shaped uterus, which can increase risk.
+Some women are born with a differently shaped uterus, which can increase the risk of pregnancy loss.
+This is not something you could have known or prevented.

 A major injury to the abdomen may affect the uterus or placenta.